mostafaism1/eta-einvoice-signer/README.md

 - See `src/main/resources/application.properties` for all available configuration properties.
 - Create a [.properties](https://en.wikipedia.org/wiki/.properties) file containing all properties to override.
-- [Run](#running) the application with the `-DconfigFilePath` java system property and set it to the location of the file created in the previous step.
+- [Run](#running) the application with the `-DconfigFilePath` JVM argument and set it to the path of the configuration file created in the previous step.

 #### Server Port